Chart Color Schemes

 Chullora hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Chullora's median age is 32 years, which is younger than the Greater Sydney average of 37 years and significantly lower than the national average of 38 years.
-Compared to Greater Sydney, Chullora has a higher percentage of residents aged 25-34 (18.7%) but fewer residents aged 75-84 (2.9%).
-Post-2021 Census data indicates demographic aging with the median age increasing from 31 to 32 years.
-Key changes include the growth of the 55-64 age group from 7.9% to 10.8%, and the increase of the 85+ cohort from 0.0% to 1.7%.
-Conversely, the 0-4 cohort declined from 9.7% to 6.1%, and the 5-14 age group decreased from 13.6% to 11.7%.
+Chullora's median age is 32 years, which is younger than Greater Sydney's average of 37 years and the national average of 38 years.
+Compared to Greater Sydney, Chullora has a higher proportion of residents aged 25-34 (18.7%) but fewer residents aged 75-84 (2.9%).
+Post-2021 Census data shows demographic aging in Chullora, with the median age increasing from 31 to 32 years.
+Key changes include the growth of the 55 to 64 age group from 7.9% to 10.8%, and the emergence of an 85+ cohort at 1.7%.
+Conversely, the 0 to 4 age group declined from 9.7% to 6.1%, and the 5 to 14 age group dropped from 13.6% to 11.7%.
 By 2041, demographic modeling suggests significant changes in Chullora's age profile.
-The 85+ cohort is projected to grow by 545%, adding 136 residents to reach 161.
-Residents aged 65 and older will represent 78% of anticipated growth, while both the 45-54 and 15-24 age groups are expected to decrease in number.
+The 85+ cohort is projected to grow by 547%, adding 136 residents to reach 161.
+Residents aged 65 and older are expected to represent 78% of the population growth, while both the 45 to 54 and 15 to 24 age groups are anticipated to decrease in number.